canro91/canro91.github.io/_posts/2022-02-07-WhatAreImplicitConversions.md

 **In stored procedures and queries, use input parameters with the same types as the columns on the tables.**

-To identify which queries on your SQL Server have implicit conversions issues, use the third query from [six performance tuning tips]({% post_url 2020-09-28-SQLServerTuningTips %}).
-But, remember not all implicit conversions are bad.
-Check how many rows SQL Server reads to convert and compare things.
+To identify which queries on your SQL Server have implicit conversions issues, we can use the third query from [these six performance tuning tips from Pinal Dave]({% post_url 2020-09-28-SQLServerTuningTips %}).
+But, after taking [Brent Ozar's Mastering courses]({% post_url 2022-05-02-BrentOzarMasteringCoursesReview %}), I learned to start working with the most expensive queries instead of jumping to queires with implicit convertion issues right away.

 Voilà!
 Those are implicit conversions and why you should care.
-Remember to use input parameters with the right data types on your queries and store procedures.
-Otherwise, you will pay the performance penalty of converting and comparing types.
+Let's use input parameters with the right data types on your queries and store procedures.
+Otherwise, we will pay the performance penalty of converting and comparing types.
+Implicit conversions are like [functions around columns]({% post_url 2022-01-24-DontPutFunctionsInYourWheres %}), implicitly added by SQL Server itself.

+Let's remember that not all implicit conversions are bad.
+When looking at execution plans, let's check how many rows SQL Server reads to convert and compare things.

-For more content on SQL Server, check [how to compare datetimes without the time part]({% post_url 2020-10-05-CompareDateTimeSQLServer %}) and [don't write functions in WHERE clauses]({% post_url 2022-01-24-DontPutFunctionsInYourWheres %}).
+For more content on SQL Server, check [how to compare datetimes without the time part]({% post_url 2020-10-05-CompareDateTimeSQLServer %}), [how to write case-insensitive searches]({% post_url 2022-02-21-CaseSensitiveSearchSQLServer %}) and [how to optimize queries with GROUP BY]({% post_url 2022-03-07-OptimizeGroupBySQLServer %}).

 _Happy coding!_